Specialty Podcast: Drone Insurance and Liability Coverage - Do You Need It?

-I know there was an example where a drone was used to survey a business's property very innocently and somehow the company lost track of the information it got sold or given to an advertising agency who wound up publishing the picture on a highway billboard.
-There was someone that was depicted in the picture, which nobody noticed sunbathing out by their pool, who certainly didn't wish to, or expect to find their likeness on a billboard.
-And I know it gave rise to an advertising injury claim.
+I know there was an example where a drone was used to survey a business's property very innocently and somehow the company lost track of the information - it got sold or given to an advertising agency who wound up publishing the picture on a highway billboard.
+There was a, there was someone that was depicted in the picture, which nobody noticed, sunbathing out by their pool, who certainly didn't wish to, or expect to find their likeness on a billboard.
+And I know it gave rise to a advertising injury claim.
 So, you know, people need to be cognizant of where their data is going to wind up, where their pictures are going to wind up.
-And it's pretty important to have some controls to prevent the loss of control of that information.
-So Chris, besides the obvious type of claim a drone flying into a person or property, have you seen any examples of a claim that most people wouldn't have thought about before?
+And it's pretty important to have some controls to prevent the loss of the control of that information.
+So, Chris, besides the obvious type of claim, a drone flying into a person or property, have you seen any examples of a claim that most people wouldn't have thought about before?

 Chris Proudlove (13:25):